ninjha01/hireme/README.md

 # Mobile / Frontend Engineer Specializing in Biotech + Health Applications

+I build [mobile apps](https://apps.apple.com/app/allergen-guru/id1373922308) and [web apps](https://depmap.org/portal/) for biotech/health tech companies.

+Notebooks and spreadsheets are powerful tools, but they aren't production ready software.
+That gap is filled with App Store approvals, load balancers and worst of all, javascript frameworks.

 ---

 I know what it's like to wake up at 4 a.m. to dose mice - and how frustrating it can be when you don't have the right software on hand.